Task Batching: The Secret to Entering Flow State Daily

 Traditional batching advice focuses on grouping similar tasks: answer all emails at once, make all calls together, etc. But advanced batching considers your energy levels throughout the day.

 With KeyResults, you can organize your tasks by priority and project, making it easy to batch them strategically.
+Use the Now, Next, and Someday buckets to separate urgent batches from future ones.

 The Three Types of Task Batches